Active Minds Speaker

 Becky received her Master’s degree in Public Health from Columbia University with the goal of learning about and changing the culture around rape and sexual assault.
 Her talks are rooted in evidence-based principles of bystander intervention and empowering people to share their stories in service to their own healing, in whatever way is right for them.
 Becky’s presentations are interactive and action-oriented.
 Participants will leave with a more nuanced understanding of the complexity of mental health issues and will feel empowered to respond productively when faced with a related situation in their own lives.

-Becky went on to receive a Master’s in Public Health from Columbia University with the goal of learning about and changing the culture around rape and sexual assault.
 Since grad school her career has been centered around the broader conversation of mental health, post-traumatic stress disorder, survivor empowerment, and giving recovery a voice.

 read full bio

 Today, Becky is the Director of Engagement and Training at Active Minds, and the Founding Director of the Powerful Voices Project, a documentary film series that tells stories of recovery and resilience after experiencing sexual assault.
 Becky’s expertise centers around engaging people in productive, thoughtful conversations about complex issues of mental health, sexual assault, suicide, and more, all with the goal of encouraging people to show up for one another in meaningful ways.
 She has been working in the field of student empowerment and mental health advocacy since 2012, and in the fields of public health and sexual assault survivor empowerment since 2009.